 by Guest on May 14, 2012

 Concrete is certainly one of the most durable building materials, but it's not indestructible.
-Over time, stains, cracks and flaking can ruin the looks of a structurally sound concrete driveway, walkway or patio.
-The good news is that concrete repair and resurfacing is easier and more cost-effective than wholesale replacement.
+Over time, stains, cracks, and flaking can ruin the looks of a structurally sound concrete driveway, walkway, or patio.
+The good news is that concrete repair and resurfacing are easier and more cost-effective than wholesale replacement.